-James is an Intellectual Property Litigation partner in our legal services team.
+James is an Intellectual Property Litigation partner heading up our legal services team.
 He has extensive experience in commercial litigation, intellectual property and alternative dispute resolution (ADR).
 His practice has covered a wide variety of IP disputes, and ancillary issues in commercial litigation, employment, and insolvency affecting intellectual property rights.
 He focuses on intellectual property disputes; and has been involved in cases such as the Supreme Court decision in R. v.
 Prudential on the issue of whether legal professional privilege applies to non-lawyers representing the interests of the IP community, the House of Lords decision in RPR v Yeda concerning patent entitlement to a cancer therapy, Icescape v Ice-World concerning patent interpretation under the doctrine of equivalence, CCH v the Law Society of Upper Canada a decision of the Canadian Supreme Court concerning copyright in judgments, trade mark cases such as the Enterprise Court decision protecting the Dyno-Rod mark from rogue plumbers, as well as design and confidential information disputes in the High Court.

 James’ work also extends to compliance in regards to data protection, advertising and promotions, as well as issues with data capture for those dealing in virtual currency and customer data.
 He has been an ad hoc advisor to various UK MPs and MEPs on a range of IP and dispute issues.
 Through his engagement with policy makers he has extensive Government relations experience and advises clients on how to prepare for legislative changes and regulation compliance.

 James is a qualified mediator, listed with the World Intellectual Property Organisation (WIPO), the United Kingdom Intellectual Property Office, CIArb, Clerksroom and a number of other ADR providers.
 He also spent two years chairing the International Trade Mark Association’s ADR committee.